niplav/site/notes_on_pickup.md

 the best method is to go out, become more and more frustrated, and then force yourself to approach (you can also work with your emotional state, as described in [Krauser 2014]()<!--TODO: link to Daygame Mastery-->
 p.
-64. There are different axes which can be intervened on independently:
+64).
+There are different axes which can be intervened on independently:

 1. Cognitive Approach Difficulties: Do you believe that approaching is a good idea?
 	* If no:
 		* try it, you will probably have some positive experiences
 			* unless you have very high expectations
 		* re-cast own identity as evil/mischievous
-2. Biological Approach Difficulties: Do you have an embodied need to interact with go ng women?
+2. Biological Approach Difficulties: Do you have an embodied need to interact with women?
 Does you body want to get closer?
 	* If no: try to increase sex drive
 		* lifting
 		* stopping porn consumption